Lawyer: Artist didn’t know Michigan parents stayed in studio

 Sikora, 65, has not been charged, but Detroit police have said the Crumbleys “were aided in getting into the building,” and that a person who helped them may also face charges.
 Detroit police did not have further information Sunday.

-Oakland County Undersheriff Michael McCabe confirmed Sunday that Sikora’s attorney had reached out and authorities were setting up an interview.
+Oakland County Undersheriff Michael McCabe confirmed Sunday that Sikora’s attorney had reached out.
+McCabe said in a news release that authorities would interview Sikora on Monday afternoon.

 Sikora, a Polish-born American artist who lives in Oakland County, has been in the country for years, Dass said.
 His work, largely murals, can be found around the Detroit area, including on homes and businesses.